 Connect with leading companies and kickstart your career journey.

-The Director of Sales & Marketing at Sheraton Kota Kinabalu will be responsible for leading the sales department to achieve booking targets and property revenues.
-This role involves managing strategic sales plans, marketing communications, customer relationships, and coordinating with various stakeholders to support the hotel's sales objectives.
+The Director of Sales & Marketing is responsible for leading the sales department to achieve booking goals and property revenues.
+This role significantly impacts the hotel's success by managing strategic account plans and fostering long-term customer relationships.

 Sabah, located on the northern tip of Borneo, is Malaysia's second-largest state by land area and a growing economic region driven by tourism, agriculture, oil & gas, and palm oil production.
 Kota Kinabalu (KK) is the state capital and main employment hub.